 They burn ancient sea creatures to fuel their vehicles.

-They can significantly improve their vision by applying small slips of soft plastic to their eyeballs, and throw them away at the end of the day.
+They can significantly improve their vision by applying small slips of soft plastic to their eyeballs, and they just throw them away at the end of the day.

-They have small handheld devices that allow them to listen to any song ever recorded, communicate across continents by video, tell them how to get anywhere on earth, and allow them to share cute photos of cats.
+They have small handheld devices that allow them to listen to any song ever recorded, communicate across continents by video, tell them how to get anywhere on Earth, and share cute photos of cats.

 Balderdash! you say?